 - Startups will play a key role in pushing innovation and incentivizing established firms to compete constantly.

 Strategy #2: Educate and Train Americans for Jobs of the Future

 - College- and career-ready skills in STEM areas will be critical for AI-driven markets.

 - Economic barriers to education must be removed.
-American students from lower socioeconomic background score 15% lower on tests than higher income peers.
+American students from lower socioeconomic backgrounds score 15% lower on tests than higher-income peers.

 - People with low levels of basic skills are at the highest risk of displacement.
 Access to affordable post-secondary education will be key in preparing them for good jobs.